drewmarin/AzureNotes/azure-identity.md

 ## AD and Azure AD

 ### Entra/Azure AD
 Entra: IDP for MSFT clouds such as azure, o365 and dynamics 365.
-Also it is not just AD in the cloud. supports oauth, saml, https
+Also it is not just AD in the cloud. supports oauth, saml, https.
+It is not just an Azure or O365 product it's for the whole msft ecosystem

+- Flexible OS support
+- SSO platform
 - identity - object that can be authentified
 - users
 - groups